minas26902/JavaScriptDOM_UFOTable/README.md

 # JavaScript DOM UFO Table
-In this project I created an HTML web page that contains a table with UFO sightings information that can be dynamically searched through by entering a specific date/time of interest.
+In this project I created an HTML web page that contains a table with UFO sighting information that can be dynamically searched through by entering a specific date/time of interest.